 HAIB does not publish research that caused harm or distress to the animals or the humans involved.
 Authors are responsible for obtaining appropriate institutional approval for their research and clearly outlining any/all relevant animal and/or human welfare considerations implemented during the course of the study.

-All manuscript submissions should conform to the sixth edition of the APA style manual.
+All manuscript submissions should conform to the 7th edition of the APA style manual.

 Because this bulletin publishes a wide variety of research methodologies and each of those methodologies have differing review criteria it is important for authors to clearly indicate their manuscript submission type.
 Each type is linked to a description below:

 Manuscripts of this nature present fundamental empirical research involving the clear manipulation of one or more independent variables and the measurement of one or more dependent variables.
 Tight controls are implemented and random assignment of conditions is utilized.
 Both small and large sample size investigations are welcome, but authors must present a discussion of strengths and weaknesses of their approach as well as issues related to effect size and generalizability of their findings.
 (Manuscripts of this type should not exceed 8,000 words.)